 Signs & Symptoms of Cocaine Use

 - Weight Loss– Cocaine is a stimulant which suppresses the user’s appetite.
 Abusers may not eat for days or for even up to a week.
 If sudden and drastic weight loss occurs or the individual appears malnourished and has gaunt-like features, this may be an indicator of cocaine use.

 - Tooth Decay– Known as “crack mouth,” the teeth decay because of the chemical on the teeth and also lack of personal hygiene.

 - Loss of Interest in Normal Life Activities– Cocaine will take over the abuser’s life.
 Normal things like hobbies, work, religion, and spending time with family will seemingly disappear.
 If a loved one was once a very active person and interested in spending time with friends and family, and is now seemingly withdrawn from everyone and everything, there is a chance that drugs are involved.

 What Happens When You Stop Abusing Cocaine?

-The Tri-State Cocaine Rehab Center at Clearbrook
+Cocaine Rehab Program at Clearbrook